chadrwalters/nova/README.md

 Nova is an advanced AI assistant designed to be your personal analytics and growth partner.
 This repository contains both the Nova system prompt and a set of tools designed to help prepare your personal data for use with Nova.

 The primary workflow involves:
+1. Converting PDFs to markdown (if needed)
-1. Exporting markdown files from Bear.app (or similar note-taking apps)
+2. Exporting markdown files from Bear.app (or similar note-taking apps)
-2. Consolidating these files into a single markdown document
+3. Consolidating these files into a single markdown document
-3. Converting the consolidated markdown into a PDF
+4. Converting the consolidated markdown into a PDF
-4. Using the PDF with the Nova prompt in your preferred AI platform
+5. Using the PDF with the Nova prompt in your preferred AI platform

 This workflow helps overcome file number limitations in AI platforms while maintaining the context and structure of your personal data.